mmajewsk/Tonic/README.md

 2. Then set up the [machine and interface software](doc/running_software.md).
 3. Do the data-taking run, running steering and video data, [as described here](doc/running_software.md##running-tonic).

-To make your machine drive autonomously, follow the soon upcoming guide in [TonicOrange] repo.
+To make your machine drive autonomously, follow the soon upcoming guide in [Tonic/autonomous] repo.

 # Contribute